angadmaan/cybersecurity-learning/windows/\system32-folders.md

 C:\Windows\System32

-Many core Windows utilities and processes rely on files stored in this directory.
+Many core Windows utilities and processes rely on file stored in this directory.
 Because of its importance, the System32 folder is frequently targeted during cybersecurity attacks.

 ---